imatari/curious_moon/discussion.md

 ## Items for Discussion
 - Matari
   - _for sharing:_
-    - Figured out my persistant storage problem!
+    - Figured out my persistent storage problem!
     - Solved my UTC Zero problem by making an image from a modified container!